Frequently Asked Questions

 (beforeapp.listen

-async function sendMmsMessage(...)
+).async function sendMmsMessage(...)

-: Makes the function asynchronous asclient.messages.create
+: Makes the function asynchronous sinceclient.messages.create

 returns a Promise.client.messages.create({...})

-: This is the core Twilio API call.body
+: The core Twilio API call.body

 : The text part of the MMS.from